OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO-NAA/README.md

 page_type: sample
 urlFragment: outlook-add-in-sso-naa
 products:
+  - office
+  - office-365
   - office-outlook
 languages:
   - javascript
 extensions:
   contentType: samples
   technologies:
     - Add-ins
   createdDate: "03/19/2024 10:00:00 AM"
 description: "This sample shows how to implement SSO in an Outlook add-in by using nested app authentication."
 ---